oberling/AVRMIDI-CV/README.md

 AVRMIDI-CV
 ==========

 This is my attempt to implement a MIDI-CV-Converter using a Atmel ATMEGA 8 microprocessor in combination with a DAC8568 as 16 Bit DAC.
-For the DAC8568 can only produce Voltages between 0-5V I also plan to use some Op-Amps to just double that voltage to get a full range of 0-10V out of my MIDI-CV-Converter.
+For the DAC8568 can only produce voltages between 0-5V I also plan to use some OpAmps to just double that voltage to get a full range of 0-10V out of my MIDI-CV-Converter.

 I started this project as I was in need of a MIDI to CV Converter for my crOwBX 4 Voice Synthesizer (see www.cs80.com/crowbx/).
-I did not want to buy one and therefor naturally am now building my own.
+I did not want to buy one and therefor naturally am now building and programming my own.
 It is not yet finished - no warranty at all what so ever :-) .

 implemented Features
 ====================

-* 4 Voice CV + 4 Gate + 4 Trigger Outputs
+* 4 Voice CV + 4 Gate + 4 Trigger outputs
 * Polyphonic mode
 * Unison mode
 * Retrigger (time based; MIDI Clock synchronized)